Lolorpof/BigData-Project/README.md

 pip install aco_routing
 ```

-# about current time in 'optimizedNow.py'
+# About current time in 'optimizedNow.py'

 - Some system may use UTC+0 time so add `timedelta(hours=7)` to `currentTime`